 Seniors may also need to modify how much they eat.
 Overweight seniors likely consume too many calories every day.
 To reduce the chances of overeating, seniors should eat healthy, filling foods such as chicken, nuts, apples, eggs, and Greek yogurt and stop consuming empty calorie snacks like potato chips, baked goods, and sugary beverages.
 Seniors are more likely to overeat if they skip breakfast.
 If they eat a healthy, hearty morning meal, they can avoid mid-afternoon hunger pangs.
 Other ways to prevent overeating include eating small portions, eating slowly, and eating at home instead of restaurants.

 Modifying eating habits without aid and motivation can be challenging.
-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of elder care.
-Clearwater Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of Clearwater Home Care Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.

 3. Get Moving